lpipes/tronko/README.md

 In the tronko package there are two modules: `tronko-build` and `tronko-assign`. `tronko-build` is for building custom reference databases that tronko-assign uses as input.
 We have two reference databases currently available for download with `tronko-assign`.
 Cytochrome oxidase I (COI) which was custom built with <a href="https://github.com/limey-bean/CRUX_Creating-Reference-libraries-Using-eXisting-tools">CRUX</a> using forward primer `GGWACWGGWTGAACWGTWTAYCCYCC` and reverse primer `TANACYTCnGGRTGNCCRAARAAYCA`.
 16S which was custom built with <a href="https://github.com/limey-bean/CRUX_Creating-Reference-libraries-Using-eXisting-tools">CRUX</a> using forward primer `GTGCCAGCMGCCGCGGTAA` and reverse primer `GACTACHVGGGTATCTAATCC`.

 Alignment-based and composition-based assignment methods calculate the lowest common ancestor (LCA) using data only in the leaf nodes of a phylogeny (A).
-Tronko stores fractional likelihoods in all nodes of a phylogeny and calculates the LCA based on all nodes in the tree (B).
+The advantage of Tronko is that it stores fractional likelihoods in all nodes of a phylogeny and calculates the LCA based on all nodes in the tree (B).
 <img src="https://github.com/lpipes/tronko/blob/main/Overview_Figure.jpg?raw=true">

 # tronko-build